redeyeredline/cliparr/README.md

 - Web interface to view series list and details
 - Scan media files using FFmpeg

+## Import Modes

+Cliparr supports three import modes, controlled by the `CLIPARR_IMPORT_MODE` environment variable or via the Settings page in the UI:

+- **none** (default):
+  - Requires manual import of shows and manual selection for audio fingerprint analysis.
+- **import**:
+  - Automatically schedules audio fingerprint analysis for shows you import.
+  - Periodically scans for new episodes for shows you have imported and schedules audio fingerprint analysis for them.
+- **auto**:
+  - Will sync all shows automatically from Sonarr and schedule fingerprinting for all media.
+  - No changes to your data will be made.
+  - Will also scan for updates to media and perform audio analysis automatically.

+You can change this mode at any time from the Settings page.

 ## Installation
 1. Clone the repository.
 2. Navigate to the project directory.